 PATIENTS AND METHODS: 2344 participants in the Prospective Outcomes in Sporadic Versus Hereditary Breast Cancer (POSH) Study were included.
 Participants had a diagnosis of primary invasive breast cancer at the age of 40 years or younger.
 Summary statistics were used to compare tumour characteristics amongst CHEK2+ carriers with CHEK2-.
 Kaplan Meier curves were used to demonstrate Overall Survival (OS) and Distant Disease Free Survival (DDFS).

 RESULTS: Overall, 53/2344 (2.3%) of cases had a pathogenic CHEK2 variant.
 CHEK2+ associated tumours were significantly more likely to be grade 2, Oestrogen Receptor (ER) and Progesterone Receptor (PR) positive compared to CHEK2- (grade 2, 28/52 (53.8%) versus 803/2229 (36.0%) (p=0.029)).
 CHEK2 associated tumours were significantly more likely to present with nodal involvement (N1, 37/53 (69.8%) versus 1169/2253 (51.9%) (p=0.0098) and demonstrated a trend towards multifocality.
-The contralateral breast cancer rate was 9.4% at 10 years compared to 5.4% in CHEK2- although the increased risk was confined to carriers with a family history of breast cancer.
-CHEK2+ with invasive breast cancer were significantly more likely to be obese than CHEK2- (28.3% versus 18.8%, p=0.039).
+A higher proportion of CHEK2+ with invasive breast cancer were obese compared to CHEK2- (28.3% versus 18.8%, p=0.039).
 Univariate and multivariable analysis revealed that Overall Survival (OS) and Distant Disease Free Survival (DDFS) was significantly worse in CHEK2+ versus CHEK2- (OS HR, 1.58 (95%CI, 1.01-2.48 (p=0.043))).

-CONCLUSIONS: This work highlights the adverse prognosis associated with breast cancer in CHEK2 pathogenic variant carriers and raises the likelihood that obesity and family history adversely affect breast cancer risk and outcome in young CHEK2 gene carriers.
+CONCLUSIONS: This work highlights the adverse prognosis associated with breast cancer in CHEK2 pathogenic variant carriers.
+It also identifies a potential association between obesity, family history and breast cancer risk in young CHEK2 gene carriers.

 Pathogenic Variants in CHEK2 are Associated with an Adverse Prognosis in Symptomatic Early Onset Breast Cancer